 - Prescriptions will be called into your local pharmacy as ordered by Dr. Haddock.
-Typical medications are as follows but these will be tailored to your needs. - Tylenol #3 or Tramadol (pain medication) - Valium (muscle relaxant and anti-anxiety medication) - Keflex (Antibiotic) - Ibuprofen (Motrin) - Sports bra or Camisole - Gatorade or another low calorie alternative, such as water with electrolytes - Protein Supplements - Stool softener / laxative (choose one): - Ducosate (Colace) 100 mg orally two to three times daily when taking pain medication - Milk of Magnesia 30cc/1 Tablespoon twice daily when taking pain medication - Prune juice or Sorbitol orally - Biscodyl or Magnesium Citrate as needed for constipation - Arnica montana and Bellis perennis can be taken to help with drain outputs, bruising, and swelling
+Typical medications are as follows but these will be tailored to your needs. - Tylenol #3 or Tramadol (pain medication) - Keflex (Antibiotic) - Ibuprofen (Motrin) - Gatorade or another low calorie alternative, such as water with electrolytes - Protein Supplements - Stool softener / laxative (choose one): - Ducosate (Colace) 100 mg orally two to three times daily when taking pain medication - Milk of Magnesia 30cc/1 Tablespoon twice daily when taking pain medication - Prune juice or Sorbitol orally - Biscodyl or Magnesium Citrate as needed for constipation - If fat injection is discussed and the thighs are chosen as a donor site you may want to wear a compressive garment. - Full length Lycra or Spandex girdle with or without zippers (can be obtained at a department store such as Nordstroms, Dillards or Neimans). - Arnica montana and Bellis perennis can be taken to help with drain outputs, bruising, and swelling